-Through March 31, 2011, the costs incurred for development of Zoraxel to date have been approximately \$1,200,000.
-We currently estimate that these Phase IIb studies will require approximately \$3,000,000 throughout the remainder of 2011 and 2012.
+Through March 31, 2012, the costs incurred for development of Zoraxel to date have been approximately \$1,245,000.
+We currently estimate that these Phase IIb studies would require approximately \$2,300,000 throughout 2012 and 2013, but we have not allocated additional resources to the development of Zoraxel at this time.